CMC doubles annual profit as trading volumes soar

 Its pretax profit rose to 224 million pounds ($315.91 million) for the year ended March 31 from 98.7 million pounds a year earlier.
 Net operating income jumped 63%.

-Rivals IG (IGG.L) and Plus500 (PLUSP.L)also reported robust financial results, driven by a sell-off last year due to fears over the health crisis, and more recently, powered by a boost from the "GameStonk" retail trading phenomenon.
+Rivals IG and Plus500 also reported robust financial results, driven by a sell-off last year due to fears over the health crisis, and more recently, powered by a boost from the “GameStonk” retail trading phenomenon.

 “The Group believes that existing active client levels are likely to be sustainable,” CMC said, but pointed towards a moderation in trading activity from prior highs.